The Best SAT Math Practice Tests and Questions

 Tip 1: Take Full-Length Practice Tests Under Realistic Testing Conditions

 Take each full-length SAT practice test in one sitting with accurate timing and realistic testing conditions.
-That means sitting for about four hours (if you're including the Essay in your practice).
+That means sitting for over two hours.
 Only allow yourself the prescribed time per section; the time allowed is listed at the beginning of each section.
 Use a watch to time yourself.

 You need to get used to the timing of the SAT and learn to pace yourself.
 Don't give yourself any extra time on a section.
 If you do, you might be able to answer extra questions and therefore artificially inflate your score.
 Remember, you want these practice tests to be reliable indicators of your real SAT score, so no cheating!